Easywalker Duo Plus Review

 The Easywalker Duo Plus 2013 can take a variety of car seats, and Easywalkers new re-shaped carrycot on either or both sides of the frame, making this pushchair suitable for twins (from birth with two carrycots or car seats) or siblings (with one seat and a carrycot or car seat).
 To use the pushchair with a carrycot you need to remove the seat fabrics completely (an easy job just requiring poppers to be undone) and fit two bars to the frame – into which the carrycot clips.
 Adapters are available to use with most brands of infant carriers, and these attach to the frame with the seat removed.

-A few things leave a little to be desired though; its heavy.
+The Easywalker Duo Plus is an off-road animal.
+Designed to allow outdoorsy parents to maintain their all terrain lifestyle it certainly packs a punch in this department.
+With exceptional suspension the Easywalker Duo Plus will be great when walking with two children around wherever you want to go; up hill and down dale.
+A few things leave a little to be desired though; it's heavy.
 The flimsy hoods really let the side down, the all important swivel locks for the front wheels are difficult to access and will be dirty when you get there, there's no adjustable footrest and the fold lacks finesse.

 The debate about doubles and tandems will rage on, what suits one parent will not suit the next.
 If you want something easy to push, roomy for two and will fit in the back of your estate car (if you can lift it) then this could be one to look at.
 If you want something that does all that AND eats rough terrain for breakfast, then this might be the very pushchair for you.